NuGrid/NuDocker/README.md

 1](https://github.com/NuGrid/wendi-examples/blob/master/Stellar%20evolution%20and%20nucleosynthesis%20data/Star_explore.ipynb),
 [example2](https://github.com/NuGrid/wendi-examples/blob/master/Stellar%20evolution%20and%20nucleosynthesis%20data/Examples/Teaching_explore_MESA_stellar_evolution.ipynb).

 NuDocker has not been tested to work with pgplot.
-However, it could probably configured to do so.
+However, it could probably be configured to do so.
 If anyone makes progress in this direction please do a pull request.
 In Dec 2022 these were some search starting points:
 - https://l10nn.medium.com/running-x11-applications-with-docker-75133178d090
 - https://github.com/mviereck/x11docker